Texas-A-M-College-of-Engineering/engr-certificate-generation/README.md

 certificates.
 You can optionally specify multiple FQDNs to create SAN certs.

-Although you can install OpenSSL and Python3 yourself, the recommended way to run this is by using Nix.
+Although you can install OpenSSL and Python3 yourself, the recommended way to install the application and dependencies is using Nix.

 ## Intalling Nix